dicengine/dice/doc/doxygen/DICe_MainPage.md

     $ dice -g [file_prefix]

+**The sample files will not be written if the folder permissions are read-only** (as is the case if one executes `dice` inside the system install directory).

 Commented notes on all of the paramters in the input files are given with the `-g` option in the template files.
 The input file specifies, the location of the images and results and also the images to use.
 The